Yale New Haven Psychiatric Hospital

 Besides IOP, we do provide more traditional outpatient services such as medication management, group and individual therapy.
 Treatment begins with a complete assessment and engagement with the individual on his or her desired goals and outcomes.

-Interventional Psychiatric Services (IPS)
+Interventional Psychiatry Services (IPS)

 Combining clinical and research advances of the past two decades, Interventional Psychiatric Services (IPS) offers hope to patients and their families.
 Interventional psychiatry is an emerging subspecialty that uses neuro-technologies to identify and treat brain conditions that contribute to psychiatric disorders.
 It is helpful for patients for whom traditional psychotherapies and medication have not been effective.